 The set of states for the systems with deterministic or nondeterministic delays often differs drastically from that for the timeless systems, hence, the analysis results for untimed systems may be not valid for the time ones.
 To solve this problem, stochastic delays are considered, which are the random variables with a (discrete or continuous) probability distribution.
 If the random variables governing delays have an infinite support then the corresponding SPA can exhibit all the same behaviour as its underlying untimed PA.
-A stochastic extension of PBC, called stochastic Petri box calculus (sPBC), was proposed in [50].
+A stochastic extension of PBC, called stochastic Petri box calculus (sPBC), was proposed in [65].
 In sPBC, multiactions have stochastic delays that follow negative exponential distribution.
-Each multiaction is instantaneous and equipped with a rate that is a parameter of the corresponding exponential distribution.
-The execution of a multiaction is possible only after the corresponding stochastic time delay.
-Only a finite part of PBC was initially used for the stochastic enrichment, i.e. in its former version sPBC has neither refinement nor recursion nor iteration operations.
+Each multiaction is equipped with a rate that is a parameter of the corresponding exponential distribution.
+The instantaneous execution of a stochastic multiaction is possible only after the corresponding stochastic time delay.
+Just a finite part of PBC was initially used for the stochastic enrichment, i.e. in its former version sPBC has neither refinement nor recursion nor iteration operations.
 The calculus has an interleaving operational semantics defined via transition systems labeled with multiactions and their rates.
-Its denotational semantics was defined in terms of a subclass of labeled continuous time stochastic PNs (LCTSPNs), based on CTSPNs [55, 3], and called stochastic Petri boxes (s-boxes).
-In [47], the iteration operator was added to sPBC.
+Its denotational semantics was defined in terms of a subclass of labeled continuous time stochastic PNs (LCTSPNs), based on CTSPNs [71, 5] and called stochastic Petri boxes (s-boxes).
+In [62], the iteration operator was added to sPBC.
 In sPBC with iteration, performance of the processes is evaluated by analyzing their underlying continuous time Markov chains (CTMCs).
-In [48], a number of new equivalence relations were proposed for regular terms of sPBC with iteration to choose later a suitable candidate for a congruence. sPBC with iteration was enriched further with immediate multiactions in [49].
-A denotational semantics of such an sPBC extension (we call it generalized sPBC or gsPBC) was defined via a subclass of labeled generalized SPNs (LGSPNs), based on GSPNs [55, 3, 4], and called generalized stochastic Petri boxes (gs-boxes).
+In [63], a number of new equivalence relations were proposed for regular terms of sPBC with iteration to choose later a suitable candidate for a congruence. sPBC with iteration was enriched further with immediate multiactions having zero time delay in [64].
+We call such an sPBC extension generalized sPBC or gsPBC.
+An interleaving operational semantics of gsPBC was constructed via transition systems labeled with stochastic or immediate multiactions together with their rates or probabilities.
+A denotational semantics of gsPBC was defined via a subclass of labeled generalized stochastic PNs (LGSPNs), based on GSPNs [71, 5, 6] and called generalized stochastic Petri boxes (gs-boxes).
 The performance analysis in gsPBC is based on the underlying semi-Markov chains (SMCs).